r-spacex/submanager/CONTRIBUTING.md

 This package uses the [Pytest](https://pytest.org) framework for its unit and integration tests, which are located inside the ``tests/`` directory in the root of the project.
 As you might expect, unit tests, which mirror the structure of the package and test individual components, are found in the `unit` subdirectory, while integration tests, which test the functionality of the package as a whole, like in the `integration` subdirectory, and functional tests, which test the package's behavior though the user-facing CLI, are in the `functional` subdirectory.
+We **strongly** suggest you run the full test suite before every commit (it should only take around 10 seconds without the online tests), as while our pre-commit suite catches most errors, it is impossible to statically determine whether the code does what it is intended to without a test suite.

 Currently, given the project's development status, it has a substantial test suite but is primarily focused on high-level functional testing, with more granular unit and integration tests to be added later.
-We welcome contributions of all three kinds of tests to expand our coverage, increase reliability, and ensure we don't experience any regressions.
+We ask that, at a minimum, any new commands or CLI options come with functional tests, and welcome contributions of all three kinds of tests for new or existing functionality to expand our coverage, increase reliability, and ensure we don't experience any regressions.
 If you need help writing tests, please let us know, and we'll be happy to guide you.

 To run the tests (minus the online ones that require network connectivity and an authorized Reddit account to interact with the test subreddit), install the development dependencies as above, and then simply execute